jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 </P><P>
 Furthermore, <i>Wall v.
 Oyster</i> points out the basic thing that is wrong in this whole situation, and that is, there is no justification for the separation of these races except on a basis of inferiority, because in
 <i>Wall v.
 Oyster</i> this girl was in the school, no question being raised about her, the same person.
 When they found out she
-<a name="page25"></a>had this drop of Negro blood in her, she became unfit to associate with the others in the classroom, and she was put out, not because of anything that was wrong, other than that she possessed this Negro blood.
+had this drop of Negro blood in her, she became unfit to associate with the others in the classroom, and she was put out, not because of anything that was wrong, other than that she possessed this Negro blood.
 </P><P>
 That, we say, is inconsistent with the Constitution of the United States; and nothing has been said by the Corporation Counsel in this Court in the last argument or this which offers to this Court any suggestion of any reason or any justification for this separation of races by the exertion of governmental power, save and except there is something in the nature of the Negro which makes him unfit to associate with the whites in the public schools.
 And that, we say, is against the policy of the Federal Government and against the Fifth Amendment of the Constitution of the United States.
 </P><P>